LennartFr/2019-06-29-30-School42/README.md

 1. [Click on "Visual Recognition Service"](https://cloud.ibm.com/apidocs/visual-recognition?code=try) for a number of
     examples of how to invoke the Visual Recognition Service with Curl, Go, Java, Node, Python Ruby and Swift.

-1. [This getting started tutorial](https://cloud.ibm.com/docs/services/visual-recognition?topic=visual-recognition-getting-started-tutorial)guides you through how to use some built-in models in IBM Watson Visual Recognition to classify an image and then detect faces in an image.
+1. [This getting started tutorial](https://cloud.ibm.com/docs/services/visual-recognition?topic=visual-recognition-getting-started-tutorial) guides you through how to use some built-in models in IBM Watson Visual Recognition to classify an image and then detect faces in an image.

 1. [Visua Recognition Getting Started Tutorial ](https://cloud.ibm.com/docs/services/visual-recognition?topic=visual-recognition-getting-started-tutorial#getting-started-tutorial)